Learn how to paint old furniture like a pro with Chalk Paint in four easy steps. The hardest part is choosing which beautiful color to use!

 Give You Old Furniture New Life

-Lisa Lee, owner of Vintage Home OC in Placentia, CA, has turned her love of thrift store finds into a business.
-She shares her step-by-step for giving old furniture new life.
+Lisa Lee, owner of Vintage Home OC turned her love of thrift store finds into a business.
+She shared her step-by-step instructions for giving old furniture a new life.

 Lisa says, “I love decorating on a budget, antiquing, thrifting, and especially searching garage sales!
 It thrills me to find a great piece of furniture and turn it into something beautiful.
 My home is half-filled with Goodwill items and half with things I’ve made.”

-I thought painting with Chalk Paint was going to be tricky and time-consuming and it turns out that I was wrong on both counts!
+I thought painting with Chalk Paint would be tricky and time-consuming, but I was wrong on both counts!

-The color palette is so lovely that the hardest part for me turned out to be choosing the color for my table makeover.
+The color palette is so lovely that choosing the color for my table makeover was the hardest part.

-I settled on Arles, this gorgeous yellow color from Annie Sloan® but you can also find chalk paint on Amazon too!
+I settled on Arles, a gorgeous yellow color from Annie Sloan®.
+You can find some of her chalk paint on Amazon and several other brands.
+You can explore chalk paint on Amazon here.

 Supplies Needed for the Makeover